harshGobbur/CPSC-471-Socket-Programming/README.md

 ### Weekly Check-ins: Starting next week, we will hold weekly meetings to track progress, address challenges, and adjust roles as needed.

 # Conclusion
-Though we are at the initial stages of our project, we are ready to put our maximum effort wherever we can.
-We anticipate facing challenges but are prepared to tackle them through research, peer support, and continuous learning.